Are You Ready Series: Floods and Flash Flooding

 All Floods Are Not Created Equal

-Those that live in low lying areas are more susceptible to flooding.
+Those that live in low lying areas or flood plains are more susceptible to flooding.
 Different types of flooding can affect these flood plains.
-There are floods that can develop slowly, giving people time to prepare, and there are floods that can develop quickly, sometimes in just a few minutes and without any visible signs of rain.
+There are floods that can develop slowly, giving people time to prepare, and evacuate, if necessary; and there are floods that can develop quickly, sometimes in just a few minutes and without any visible signs of rain.

 - River Flooding – Flooding along rivers can occur seasonally from melting snow, high rainfall, decaying hurricanes or intense rain storms that swell river beds.